vmware-archive/heist/docs/topics/quickstart.rst

 your master!
 Now that it is connected you can run remote execution and configuration management routines to your heart's delight using the salt binary you just downloaded.

+This example is very simple, heist support virtually all available authentication options for ssh.